phax/ph-jaxb-plugin/README.md

 * v2.3.1.3 - 2019-01-25
     * Integrated `ph-ubl-value` from ph-ubl as as `ph-value-extender` into this project.
 * v2.3.1.2 - 2018-12-01
-    * Added creation of bean validaton `@Valid` annotation.
+    * Added creation of bean validation `@Valid` annotation.
 Cascading bean validation now works properly.
 * v2.3.1.1 - 2018-11-22
     * Added support for JAXB 2.3.1 when using Java 9 or higher - still works with JAXB 2.2.11 for Java 8
     * Updated to ph-commons 9.2.0